mjsflames/c01w24-project-RxValidators/deliverable3/Stand-Up Meetings.md

 - Started researching how to build the frontend for prescriber using React based on the figma design.
 - Created the prescription instance in MongoDB.
 - Designed the endpoints for prescriber service.

+Danny:
+- Started to create the main pages for the patient using React

 # March 11th, 2024
 Emily: